CSC301H-Fall2013/JuakStore/Install/readme.txt

      <Directory> to be the path to the project
-        Example: if your project is named Storefront the the path would be to Storefront/Storefront Then run `sudo apachectl restart` to restart the apache server
+        Example: if your project is named Storefront the the path would be to Storefront/Storefront Then run `sudo apachectl restart` to restart the apache server The error log will be found in /var/log/apache2/error.log

     b) If you would like to run this server locally: